S-a-l-i-h-a/Bias-in-Wikipedia/README.md

 This thesis builds upon the groundwork laid by [K. Schmahl's repository](https://gitlab.com/kschmahl/wikipedia-gender-bias-over-time) which explores gender bias in Wikipedia over time.
 The codebase has undergone some of the enhancements, now compatible with Python 3.11, and notable bug fixes have been implemented.

+Unfortunately, due to the size of model corpus of words and data, it could not be on github, but if you are interested yourself, feel free to contact me via Linkedin.

 Dataset
 ---------------------
 Created out of the xml dumps form [Wikimedia dump page](https://dumps.wikimedia.org/enwiki/20240101/) and on [Wikipedia torrent page](https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia) for older versions, as the Wikimedia page with their mirror pages consists only of last 5 recent dumps which are updated at least every month.
 Each file is pretty heavy, 2023 year having 21GB of data or around 5 milion articles which are filtered to around 270K which we used for research